DeanLight/spannerlib/tutorials/introduction.md

             free_var_name	X
             free_var_name	Y

 # Custom information extractors<a class="anchor" id="custom_ie"></a>
-RGXlog allows you to define and use your own information extractors.
+RGXLog allows you to define and use your own information extractors.
 You can use them only in rule bodies (TBD).
 The following is the syntax for custom information extractors:

 ```
 func<term_1,term_2,...term_n>(x_1, x_2, ..., x_n)
 ```

 where:
-* func is a IE function that was previously defined (TBD where it was defined)
+* `func` is a IE function that was previously defined (TBD where it was defined)
-* term_1,term_2,...,term_n are the parameters for func
+* `term_1`,`term_2`,...,`term_n` are the parameters for func
-* x_1, ... x_n could be any type of terms, and are used to construct tuples of the resulting relation
+* `x_1`, ... `x_n` could be any type of terms, and are used to construct tuples of the resulting relation

 For example: